 Once the head locations are designed and marked with flags, trenches are dug to a depth of about six to eight inches, and a network of Schedule 40 PVC pipe is run from the valve to the various heads.
+Schedule 40 is a thicker walled pipe, and is the only pipe we use.
+Many contractors use Class 200 pipe, a thinner walled pipe, which saves a few pennies, but is brittle, weaker and susceptible to breaking.
 If there are going to be twelve heads, we would divide them into two lines of six each, and connect each line to its own valve.
-A ‘swing joint’ is attached between the end of the pipe and the sprinkler head, which allows the head some movement so it doesn’t break if hit with something such as a lawnmower.
+A ‘swing joint’ is attached between the end of the pipe and the sprinkler head, with fittings called Marlex street ells, which allows the head some movement in all directions so it doesn’t break if hit with something such as a lawnmower.
 Nozzles are then installed and adjusted and the whole system is tested to ensure that the lawn area is adequately covered.
-If all is OK, the trenches are backfilled, the valves are wired to the controller, and the lawn is ready to be installed.
+If all is OK, the trenches are backfilled, and the lawn is ready to be installed.

 An important part of the sprinkler system is the irrigation controller.
 Each valve has what’s called a solenoid, which is the electrical part of the valve, and allows the valve to be wired to the controller.
 The controller is programmed to electronically operate the valve for a specified number of minutes, on specified days of the week or ate specified intervals, and at a specified time of day.
 This allows the homeowner the peace of mind to know that his lawn sprinklers will come on automatically as programmed without having to think about it.